Read how we collect, use and secure your information.

 1. Information we collect and how we use it.

-1.1 Information collected automatically.
+1.1 Information collected

 Graphite Digital tries to ensure that our web experiences offer visitors an enjoyable experience.
-To help us achieve this goal, Graphite Digital, as with most websites, also collects certain anonymous information automatically about your use of this website.
+To help us achieve this goal, Graphite Digital, as with most websites, collects certain information automatically about your use of this website.

 The data (Technical Data) collected may include internet protocol (IP) addresses, browser type, internet service provider (ISP), referring/exit pages, date/time stamps and/or clickstream data.

 We collect this data to diagnose problems with our servers, analytics, system administration, improved marketing and site functionality.
-Graphite Digital does not link any of the above data to any person’s name or identity.

 1.2 How we use your information.